Trump claims credit for cheap gas. Experts say it's not so simple.

 The influence that Trump can legitimately claim some credit for is the increase in production that has accompanied America’s massive increase in hydraulic fracturing — the process of pumping liquid underground at high pressure to free up oil and gas deposits.

 "There has been an increase in production that has put a downward pressure on prices.
-He can claim some credit for that," said Severin Borenstein, director of the Energy Institute at UC Berkeley’s Haas School of Business.
+He can claim some credit for that," said Severin Borenstein, director of the Energy Institute at University of California, Berkeley’s Haas School of Business.
 "But, at the same time, most of the increase in production took place well before Trump took office, in the 2010 to 2015 time period."

 The Organization of Petroleum Exporting Countries (OPEC) and its dominant player, Saudi Arabia, have talked about restricting production to drive up prices, but have largely failed to do so.
 The cartel next meets in Austria in April to consider another production-limit proposal that theoretically could drive up prices.

-Combined with the OPEC production, the freed-up Iranian oil has helped to glut the market.
+Combined with OPEC production, the freed-up Iranian oil has helped to glut the market.

 Petersen also emphasized that tying one's economic fortunes to the notoriously volatile price of oil and gas is a dicey proposition.
 "There are so many variables that go into oil prices, almost none of which are under his control, that taking credit for a price drop will inevitably backfire when the price rises again," Petersen added, in the same interview.